Featured in Travel Guides Asheville

 How I work

 What I tell couples on inquiry calls is the same thing I’d say in a TGA listing.
-I don’t run a wedding studio.
-I run a camera, a white Prius with kid seats and a few door dings, and a planning brain that’s seen the permit office of every park in 100 miles.
-(When the day calls for a real backcountry road, I rent something with clearance.)
+I’m a studio of one.
+A heavily caffeinated dad of two, with an old dog named Pickle, a white Prius with kid seats and a few door dings, and a real love for exploring these mountains.
 The day looks like the day.
 The photos prove the day.
 That’s it.

 Every kind of couple is welcome here, explicitly.
 If you found me through the 2026 Travel Guides Asheville’s online guide, there’s a reader perk waiting for you in the listing.
 Mention it when you reach out and we’ll handle it from there.